rSignal86/ViewUTC/README.md

-# ViewUTC - Simple Dashboard for Relevant Data
+# ViewUTC - Simple HTML Dashboard for radioamateurs

 # About the Project
 ViewUTC is a lightweight, local HTML application that displays relevant data from various sources directly in your browser.
 No installation is required – just double-click the HTML file to start.